Oops! It happened again -- tsunami test alert causes scare

 National Weather Service local offices along the East and Gulf Coasts were quick to point out that there was no Tsunami Warning anywhere in the country, and that the warning was only a test.

-The NWS said they were actively trying to find out how the message, which was issued by the Tsunami Warning Center, had been mistakenly sent out by third-party apps.
+The NWS said it was actively trying to find out how the message, which was issued by the Tsunami Warning Center, had been mistakenly sent out by third-party apps.